holidayextras/holidayextras.github.com/_posts/2015-11-24-testing-for-accessibility.md

 According to [AbilityNet](https://www.abilitynet.org.uk/advice-information/enation/travel-and-tourism-summer-july-2014) (2014) there are 12 million disabled people and 10 million people over 65 in the UK, with an estimated spending power of over £100<abbr title="billion">bn</abbr>.
 If you ignore accessibility, you ignore a huge group of customers and a lucrative market.

 Beyond the legal and commercial arguments, making digital products and services accessibile to everyone is simply _the right thing to do_.
+Everyone deserves to be included.

 ## Recognise the diversity

 When you think about accessibility, you probably imagine a blind person using a screen reader (a piece of software that speaks everything that appears on screen).
-That's understandable because visual impairment affects lots of people in one way or another and screen readers are one of the most ubiquitous forms of assistive technology.
+That's understandable because visual impairment affects lots of people in one way or another and screen readers are one of the most ubiquitous forms of assistive technology, so it's easy for us to empathise.
 The big picture however is far more complex and diverse.
 Just a few examples include:

 * Someone with colourblindness who has difficulty distinguishing between colours such as red and green;
 * A deaf person who relies on captions or transcripts for audio content;